Hi guys, thought I’d write you all a little update

 Finally I’d like to thank all the people who sent me their kind messages of support and congratulations, too many to mention here.
 Special thanks also to Matthew Xuereb at The Times of Malta and Lawrence Dimech at The Voice of the Maltese for covering the incredible crowdfund campaign, as well as the redoubtable champion of the 'Maussie' (Maltese-Australian) community, Dr Stephen Gatt, for covering us in the Maltese Community Council of Victoria newsletter, and Edwin Borg-Manche’ for running the article.

 And now it’s back to the keyboard for me.
 Meanwhile hang in there folks, Santi’s adventure in Ireland will soon be hot off the press!
-And tell all your friends to jump on the presales during this last week if you think they might be keen on a special edition copy of my debut novel (with their name in it).

 Very best wishes